-Failure on the first course attempt of any three different courses at any point in the program will result in permanent termination from the College.
+The maximum number of failures and/or withdraw failures across the program curriculum is four regardless of the category of failure (failure, WF).
+Failure and/or withdraw failure on the first course attempt of any four different courses at any point in the program will result in permanent termination from the College.